 The Ice Age Trail is well signed throughout, including detailed segment maps with mileage, parking areas, restrooms, shelters, and overlook areas.

-You can find detailed information on Wisconsin’s many scenic trails on the AllTrails website and AllTrails app.
-Search 500,000+ trails by state and trail type – includes photos, maps, and detailed trail reviews.
+You can find detailed information on Wisconsin’s many scenic trails on AllTrails.
+Search 500,000+ trails by state and trail type, with photos, maps, and detailed trail reviews.
+Sign up for a Free 7-day trial HERE.

 - 500K+ trails